Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological

 \subsubsection{Not stable case:}

-If the product $X^{(A)}Z^{(A)}$ is always positive, the eigenvalues described by eq. \ref{eq:eigenvaluesGowdy} will be real and symmetrically distributed with respect to the $y-$axis regardless of the value of $r$.
-Consequently, some of the eigenvalues will lie in the right half plane, outside the stability regions of the three integration schemes, throughout the evolution process.
-Furthermore, since the stability of a numerical ODE is a local property, the system will be unstable around each $r$.
-Figure \ref{fig:stabilityregionsgowdyunstable} shows the eigenvalues of the discretization matrix $\bsym{L}$ obtained after freezing the coefficients by taking their average over the 2-dimensional mesh across the region $[0,1]^{2}$.
+If the product $X^{(A)}Z^{(A)}$ is always positive, the eigenvalues described by eq. \ref{eq:eigenvaluesGowdy} will be real and symmetrically distributed with respect to the imaginary axis regardless of the value of $r$.
+Consequently, some of the eigenvalues will lie in the right half plane, outside the stability region of any RK scheme throughout the evolution process.
+Figure \ref{fig:stabilityregionsgowdyunstable} shows the eigenvalues of the discretization matrix $\bsym{L}$ obtained after freezing the coefficients by taking their average over the 2-dimensional mesh across the region $[0,1]^{2}$.\\